Aging in Place and Independence

 More information from the National Institute on Aging can be found on their website. www.nia.nih.gov

 Area Agencies on Aging were mandated by federal law in 1974 to help older Americans age with dignity and independence.
-There are 16 AAAs in Michigan in every region of the state.
+There are 16 AAAs in Michigan covering all regions of the state.
 Some of the services offered include caregiver training, Options Counseling, care coordination, the MI Choice Medicaid Waiver program, A Matter of Balance, and PATH among other wellness and healthy aging initiatives.
 Find your county's AAA, here.

 Senior Centers in Michigan offers a search tool for finding member senior centers throughout the state.
 You can locate a member senior center near you, here.